nirajp82/DockerAndKubernetes/07_DockerEngine/03_Docker_Storage.md

 ## 4. Copy-On-Write Mechanism

 Docker uses the **Copy-On-Write (COW)** mechanism when you modify a file inside a container.
-The original file from the image remains unchanged in the read-only layer, while the modification occurs in the writable layer.
+When a container changes a file, Docker doesn’t touch the original image file.
+Instead, it makes a copy in the container’s writable layer and edits that.
+The original stays safe and read-only, like a master copy.

 ![image](https://github.com/user-attachments/assets/ec5bb19f-7387-4d42-8b35-59bfcd23d997)